platform9/app-controller/README.md

   --data 'client_id=YOUR_CLIENT_ID'
 ```

-The received token will containe both access_token, id_token.
+The response will contain both, access_token and id_token.
 We use auth0 `id_token` to authorize the user through fast-path.
 To access the fast-path APIs seamlessly export the auth0 `id_token`.

 ```sh
 # Replace the <id_token> with the id_token value received from request auth0 token.